biosustain/git-tutorial/instructions_251105.md

 > Please not that files synchronized once to GitHub stay there 'forever'.
 If you update
 > your history (your commits) they are lost by being not referenced anywhere, but anyone
 > who knows the commit-id and has access can in princple find them again

+#### How does it happen in practice?

+- data is commited, but not every commit is synced to the remote
+- long notebooks with outputs are commited, making it very large text files (espe with interactive plots)

+> so check for large individual files if you cannot push your changes